gkrish19/SIAM-Chiplet-based-Scalable-In-Memory-Acceleration-with-Mesh-for-Deep-Neural-Networks/README.md

 The files are hosted in a dropbox folder shared via a link that can used to download the whole repository.
 This is done as larger fiels exist in the whole framework that limit the upload capabilities.

-If you are using this tool, please cite the following work:
+If you are using this tool, you are required to cite the following work:
 [1] Gokul Krishnan, Sumit K. Mandal, Manvitha Pannala, Chaitali Chakrabarti, Jae-Sun Seo, Umit Y. Ogras, and Yu Cao.
 "SIAM: Chiplet-based Scalable In-Memory Acceleration with Mesh for Deep Neural Networks."
 ACM Transactions on Embedded Computing Systems (TECS) 20, no. 5s (2021): 1-24.
 [2] Gokul Krishnan, Sumit K. Mandal, Chaitali Chakrabarti, Jae-sun Seo, Umit Y. Ogras, and Yu Cao.
 "Interconnect-aware area and energy optimization for in-memory acceleration of DNNs."
 IEEE Design & Test (2020).
 [3] Sumit K. Mandal, Gokul Krishnan, Chaitali Chakrabarti, Jae-Sun Seo, Yu Cao, and Umit Y. Ogras.
 "A Latency-Optimized Reconfigurable NoC for In-Memory Acceleration of DNNs."
 IEEE Journal on Emerging and Selected Topics in Circuits and Systems 10, no. 3 (2020): 362-375.